The Old Tyleryan’s Association.

-In January 1927 membership of the Old Tylyeryans Association had risen to 127, an increase of 25 per cent.
-A ladies Hockey Club had been formed and an Rugby and Hockey matches were being played at the park extension.
+In January 1927 membership of the Old Tylyeryan’s Society had risen to 127, an increase of 25 per cent.
+A ladies hockey club had been formed and rugby and hockey matches were being played at the park extension.
 It was stated that the March issue of The Tyleryan magazine was the first to contain a supplement.
-Mr Lorenzo F. Thomas was appointed Treasurer.
+Mr Lorenzo F. Thomas was appointed treasurer.

 The Operatic Society.

-In January 1927 the Old Tyleryans Association formed an Operatic Society.
+In January 1927 the Old Tyleryan’s Society formed an operatic society, named the Old Tyleryan’s Operatic Society.

-In April 1927 the Old Tyleryans Operatic Society performed the opera The Mikado at the County School.
-The Society put on two shows, one on Wednesday 27th April for the School and one on Friday 29th April for the general public.
+In April 1927 the Old Tyleryan’s Operatic Society performed the opera The Mikado at the Abertillery Intermediate School.
+The society put on two shows, one on Wednesday 27th April for the school and one on Friday 29th April for the general public.
 Admission – 1/10d.